raspiblitz/raspiblitz/README.md

 The options are explained in detail below:

-##### HARDWARE: Run Hardware Test

-This will start the hardware test to identify if your RaspiBlitz is in good shape and can provide a stable service.

-Use this option if you see under-voltage reports on your LCD display or you think your RaspiBlitz gets very hot.

 ##### SOFTWARE: Run Software Tests (DebugReport)

 This will print out a lot of information that can be used to find software problems.